Barbara Schmid-Federer

 Barbara Schmid-Federer (born 10 November 1965) is a Swiss politician, educator, and philanthropist.
 A member of the Christian Democratic People's Party of Switzerland, she was elected to a seat in the National Council in 2007, serving until 2018.
 As a member of the National Council, Schmid-Federer spearheaded family policy and children's safety initiatives, including public breastfeeding and cyberbullying prevention in her platforms.
 She was appointed as president of Pro Juventute in 2019 and served in that capacity until 2022, when she assumed the role of Vice President.
-Since 2022, she has served as President of the Swiss Red Cross.
+She served as President of the Swiss Red Cross between 2022 and 2023.

 Early life, family, and education

-Barbara Schmid-Federer was born on 10 November 1965 in Zürich, the daughter of an international businessman.
+Barbara Federer was born on 10 November 1965 in Zürich, the daughter of an international businessman.
 She is a member of the Federer family, who are part of the Bürgergemeinde of Berneck, St. Gallen, and is the sister of the Catholic prelate Urban Federer, who serves as the Abbot of Einsiedeln Abbey.
 She is the great-great granddaughter of the politician Josef Zemp, who was the first member of a conservative party to be elected to the Federal Council of Switzerland and later served as Swiss President.
 She is also a relative of the politician Ida Glanzmann-Hunkeler and tennis player Roger Federer.

-Schmid-Federer grew up speaking German and French.
+She grew up speaking German and French.
 In 1984, she graduated from Kantonsschule Hohe Promenade in Zürich.
 She went on to study French philology, Spanish literature, comparative literature, and journalism studies at the University of Zurich from 1985 to 1991.
 She also studied at the Sorbonne in Paris and in Granada.
 After graduating in 1991, Schmid-Federer completed a language homestay in the United States.